dnielsen/memtier_benchmark_script/README.md

 # python script to wrap up the memtier_benchmark utility.
-It receives a steady stream of useful data and feeds some charts/graphs.
+It parses the results to create a steady stream of useful data and feeds some charts/graphs.